-Marjorie holds a BA magna cum laude in Economics and Anthropology from the University of Pennsylvania and an MBA in Finance from the University of Chicago.
+Marjorie holds a BA magna cum laude in economics and anthropology from the University of Pennsylvania and an MBA in Finance from the University of Chicago Booth School of Business.
 Marjorie is also a graduate of the Horace Mann School in NY.
 She was awarded the Chartered Financial Analyst designation in 1996.

 (See press coverage of her appointment in P&I, PRNewswire, Opalesque, HFM Week , Yahoo Finance and Hedge Fund Week as well as this recent profile of the firm in The Hedge Fund Journal and in Institutional Investor's Alpha.)